Jahidul1704/Gclassic_14.6_Kamiak/README.md

 # 5. And then create run directory as your choice
 # 6. Go to run directory that created before like
 cd /path/to/gc_4x5_merra2_fullchem
-# 7. go to build directory
+# 7. Go to build directory
  cd build
-# 8.Now this is modification for kamiak hpc
+# 8. Now this is modification for kamiak hpc

 export NETCDF_ROOT=data/lab/meng/jahidul/netcdf